RunshengSong/ChemKnow/README.md

 _______________________________________

-latest update and data in /experiment
+The negative data sample is ready.
+Now waiting for hidding the chemical names in the positive sample.